-The goal of most search engines is to make your search experience as good as possible and to deliver the most closely related pages to your search term.
+The goal of most search engines is to get you the answers you are looking for as quickly as possible by delivering the most closely related pages to your search term.

 As the dominant search engine available today Google, both www.google.co.uk and .com, account for 93% of all search queries in the UK.